Building Internal Resilience Through Horses Manual

 During the 8-week EAL module, participants engage in a variety of facilitator-guided groundwork exercises in partnership with the horse(s) designed to help them increase awareness of, and develop new interpersonal and communication behaviours.
 The ways in which the horses react to communication, behaviour, and body language provide an opportunity for self-reflection, self-discovery, and shared discussions to identify opportunities for leadership and personal development.
 All participants are provided with a journal for reflection and personal learning and have the option to share their insights as part of each session.

 Complete this form to receive a free digital copy of “Building Internal Resilience Through Horses”

 The information provided above will be used only to track who is using the Building Internal Resilience Through Horses manual.
 Additionally, contact information may also be used for the purposes of sending updates, adding you to the Kawartha Sexual Assualt Centre Newsletter, and/or contacting in regards to purchasing a physical copy of the manual if consent has been provided.

 Your email address will not be sold to or shared with third parties for their commercial use.
 Should you wish to unsubscribe from our newsletter or from programming updates, you may do so at any time.

-The Building Internal Resilience Through Horses manual is available for free download.
-Hardcopies of the manual are available for purchase at $45 CAD plus shipping.
+The Building Internal Resilience Through Horses manual is available for free download in English and French.